jooshhart/P1/3Variables/README.md

 - Use `print()` to show variable values.

 ## Homework
 Make sure to create a program similar to the last.
 However, this time it needs to use inputs to gain the information.
 It needs to end with a print that gives a sentence greeting the user and explaining who they are.
 This time it should only require name, age, and height.
 Comments will still be required.
-WHen checking the terminal, you will be writing into the terminal when it asks for inputs.
+When checking the terminal, you will be writing into the terminal when it asks for inputs.
+Make sure to send me the link to your homework in order to submit it.